RSXEnthusiast/MediaHandler/README.md

 ### What This Does
 * Creates new folders containing the date of each friday, containing a Raw Footage folder as well as subfolders for each camera.

+## Planned Features
+**If there's something you'd like implemented that isn't listed here please suggest it or make a PR**
+* There are no currently planned features.
+I might improve/change it as I need.